 Australians who have travelled to Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen since 1 March 2011 will also no longer be eligible to apply for an ESTA to enter the United States under the VWP.

-If you are affected by these changes and wish to travel to the United States, you will need to apply for a non-immigrant visa at a US Embassy or Consulate.
-Exceptions from these travel restrictions will be made for Australians who have travelled on official Australian Defence Force or Australian Government business.
+If you are affected by these changes, you will need to apply for a non-immigrant visa at a US Embassy or Consulate.
+Exceptions will be made for Australians who have travelled on official Australian Defence Force or Australian Government business.
 No exceptions will be made for government officials or ADF members who are dual citizens of Iran, Iraq, Syria or Sudan.

 For further information regarding the changes, visit the